Downton is a small, ancient village at the side of the Salisbury Road. People have lived in Downton for over 7,000 years.

 Click here for STOURHEAD (National Trust).

-Heale House is set in eight acres, with lovely gardens, including a Japanese water garden.
+Heale House is set on eight acres, with lovely gardens, including a Japanese water garden.

 Click here for more information on HEALE GARDENS.

-Click here for more information about HEALE HOUSE (Finest Gardens).
+Click here for more information on HEALE GARDENS (Brit Express).

 Shaftesbury's Gold Hill